 If you are given medicine to make your heart beat stronger and faster (dobutamine), you may have a headache, nausea, or your heart may pound faster and more strongly.

 Rarely, during the test people experience:

-If any of these symptoms occur during your test, let the lab personnel know immediately.
+If any of these symptoms occur during your test, tell the person performing the test right away.

 Why the Test is Performed

-The test is done to see whether your heart muscle is getting enough blood flow, and therefore enough oxygen, when it is working hard (under stress).
+The test is done to see if your heart muscle is getting enough blood flow and oxygen when it is working hard (under stress).

 A normal result means blood flow through the coronary arteries is probably normal.

 The meaning of your test results depends on the reason for the test, your age, and your history of heart and other medical problems.